 And they were a hit on Thanksgiving too.

-Preheat oven to 425 degrees.
-On a rimmed baking sheet, place a sheet of aluminium foil that stretches the length of the baking sheet.
+- Preheat oven to 425 degrees.
+On a rimmed baking sheet, place a sheet of aluminum foil that stretches the length of the baking sheet.
 Pile the beets in the center.
 Tuck the sprigs of thyme in the stack in different sections.
 Drizzle with olive oil, salt and pepper.